cepthomas/ClipExplorer/README.md

-# ClipExplorer
+# ClipExplorer TODO update

-A windows tool for playing audio and midi file clips.
-This is intended to be used for auditioning parts for use in compositions created in a real DAW.
+A windows tool for playing audio and midi file clips and Yamaha style files.
+This is primarily intended to be used for auditioning parts for use in compositions created in a real DAW.
 To that end, and because the windows multimedia timer has inadequate accuracy for midi notes, resolution is limited to 32nd notes.
 Likewise, minimal attention has been paid to aesthetics over functionality.
 This explains the poor color choices.